Qarik-Group/bootstrap-kubernetes-demos/README.md

 : ${CF_NAMESPACE:=scf}
 ```

+Your Cloud Foundry Buildpacks will be automatically updated to the latest from GitHub, and each day a cronjob will run to update them again.

+### Access to SCF

 Currently this CF deployment does not setup a public ingress into the Cloud Foundry router.
 Nor will it ever set up your public DNS to map to your Cloud Foundry ingress/router.

 But fear not.
 You can run `kwt net start` to proxy any requests to CF or to applications running on CF from your local machine.